wilderness medicine

 More information can be found at our information evening on Thursday the 28th of September.
 The full schedule of speakers will be announced at this event.

-Applications will open on the 28th of September and close on the 10th of October.
+Applications will open on the 28th of September and close on the 9th of October at 11pm.
 More information can be found on our FAQ.

 You can find out more about this years Training Course Officers here.